Joe Shearin

-Joseph Leslie Shearin (born April 16, 1960) is a former American football center and guard in the National Football League for the Los Angeles Rams, Tampa Bay Buccaneers, and Dallas Cowboys.
-He played college football at the University of Texas at Austin.
+Joseph Leslie Shearin (born April 16, 1960) is an American former professional football player who was a center and guard in the National Football League (NFL) for the Los Angeles Rams, Tampa Bay Buccaneers, and Dallas Cowboys.
+He played college football for the Texas Longhorns.

-Early years
+Early life

 Shearin attended Woodrow Wilson High School, where he played as a defensive tackle.
 He accepted a football scholarship from the University of Texas at Austin.
 He suffered a mysterious illness, losing 30 pounds before being able to recover.
 He played as an offensive guard.

 Professional career

-Shearin was selected in the seventh round (181st overall) of the 1982 NFL Draft.
+Shearin was selected in the seventh round (181st overall) of the 1982 NFL draft.
 He was released on August 27, 1985.

 In 1985, he signed with the Tampa Bay Buccaneers as a free agent, playing in 10 games.
 He was released before the start of the 1986 season.

 In 1987, he was signed as a free agent by the Dallas Cowboys.
 He was released on September 14.